blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 - 1N4148 anode to `GND`, cathode to junction node (clamps negative swings)
 - Piezo `−` lead → Notecarrier CX `GND`

 The divider ratio is 10k / (1M + 10k) ≈ 1/101, so the worst-case 90 V input becomes ≈ 0.89 V at A0 — well inside the 0–3.3 V ADC range.
-The normal bed-vibration signal will be a few tens of millivolts; the firmware measures peak-to-peak amplitude over a 500 ms window and compares it against a configurable threshold.
+The normal bed-vibration signal will be a few tens of millivolts; the firmware measures peak-to-peak amplitude over a 500 milliseconds window and compares it against a configurable threshold.

 **Bed sensor placement and cable routing:** wrap the piezo element in a thin cloth or small foam pouch, then place it under the mattress pad at approximately torso height.
 The element should have slight preload (the weight of the mattress pad above it) to improve sensitivity to small vibrations.
 Route a 2-conductor 22–26 AWG wire from A0 and GND at the hub along the nightstand leg, under the bed frame, and under the mattress to the element (≤ 1.5 m).
 Keep the leads away from bed springs to avoid false positives from metal contact.